Mikbac/Java-new-features/README.md

 #### Extended Support Until -> Not Available

+* Specify UTF-8 as the default charset of the standard Java APIs (https://openjdk.org/jeps/400)
 * Simple Web Server (https://openjdk.org/jeps/408)
 * Introduce an @snippet tag for JavaDoc's Standard Doclet, to simplify the inclusion of example source code in API documentation.(https://openjdk.org/jeps/413)